Woahai321/soluify-telegram-copypaste-bot/ReadMe.md

 ## 📄 License

 This project is licensed under the MIT License.
-See the [LICENSE](https://rem.mit-license.org) file for more details.
+See [LICENSE](https://rem.mit-license.org) for more details.